andizq/sf3dmodels/README.rst

 -------------------------

 The package includes the standard LIME v1.9.5 + an additional feature for ``sf3dmodels`` users.
-We included an ingestor in its source codes that allows the user to employ the ``sf3dmodels`` output as the LIME input.
+We included an ingestor in the LIME source codes that allows the user to employ the ``sf3dmodels`` output as the LIME input.

 Installation
 ============